-- 64. Any member may make a complaint to the DRO on any matter relating to the elections by completing the online complaints form. - 65.
-Complaints about a candidate's conduct are to be submitted in writing, using the form provided by the Union (which will be available on its website), promptly after the incident or matter occurring.
-In instances where immediate submission is not feasible, grievances must be lodged within 24 hours, unless due to extraordinary circumstances. - 66.
-All elections complaints submitted later than one hour after the close of voting, without good reason will not normally be accepted. - 67.
+- 63. Any member may make a complaint to the DRO on any matter relating to the elections by completing the online complaints form. - 64.
+Complaints about the conduct of a candidate must be made in writing, using the form provided, at the time of the event. - 65.
+All elections complaints submitted later than one hour after the close of voting, without good reason will not normally be accepted. - 66.
 Appeals against the decision of the DRO regarding a complaint can be made in writing within 2 working days to the RO.